taustation-fan/players-guide/README.md

 *intelligence* and *social* stats, but reverts back to the physical stats of the clone.

+Each player has a *default clone* on Tau Station, which is automatically updated when you level-up.

 There are currently three types of clones in the game: 3D-printed, vat-grown and *Premium*.
 Even though most of the stations will have Clones facility, not all of the stations provide all three types of clones.